Greg Hawkes: Other endeavors

 In 2009, Hawkes contributed synth to several tracks on the album Invisible Embraces by Boston-based new wave band New Collisions.

-Hawkes has also made at least two appearances in the children's television series Yo Gabba Gabba!, where he appears in segments instructing the viewer on playing certain instruments.
-In one of his appearances where he teaches the viewers on playing the ukulele, he performed the Cars' hit single You Might Think.
+Before the Cars reunited in 2010, Hawkes played with The Turtles featuring Flo & Eddie and Todd Rundgren.

-On May 8, 2014, Hawkes appeared onstage with Californian comedy rock/new wave band The Aquabats at Boston's Paradise Rock Club, where he joined the band in playing synthesizer for a cover of The Cars' "Just What I Needed".
+On May 8, 2014, Hawkes appeared onstage with Californian comedy rock/new wave band the Aquabats at Boston's Paradise Rock Club, where he joined the band in playing synthesizer for a cover of the Cars' "Just What I Needed".

+In 2016, Hawkes produced Boston rock band Eddie Japan's 2017 album Golden Age.
+In 2017 and 2018, he joined the band to perform “Moving in Stereo”, “Bye, Bye Love”, “Let’s Go”, and cover songs at multiple shows.
+Starting in 2019 and continuing through 2025, Hawkes and Eddie Japan have performed a full night of music by the Cars throughout the North East and Mid Atlantic areas.

 In 2017, Hawkes toured with Todd Rundgren on his White Knights: The Chivalrock Tour, playing keyboards and saxophone.
-Hawkes also attended Rundgren's Toddstock event in 2018.